Regulations in red are new this year.

 Deer Road-kill Permits

-Deer accidentally killed by motor vehicles may be possessed only for private consumption by obtaining a free permit from the local police department or from a Fish and Wildlife regional law enforcement office.
+Deer accidentally killed by motor vehicles may be possessed only for private consumption by obtaining a free permit from the local police department or from a Fish and Wildlife regional law enforcement office (see Law Enforcement).
 The permit authorizes only possession of the meat and is valid only for 90 days.
-The possession of all other parts such as antlers, under terms of this permit, are expressly prohibited.
+The possession of all other parts such as antlers, under terms of this permit, is expressly prohibited.
 Wrapped venison packages must be labeled with the permit number.

 Tracking Dog Permits, Certification

 Fish and Wildlife may issue permits to dog handlers who possess a certified tracking dog for the daytime or nighttime search and recovery of deer lost by a hunter during any legal deer hunting season.
 Minimum certification: UBT-1 from United Blood Trackers, Inc., or the equivalent from another recognized tracking dog organization.
 A photo of each certified dog must accompany the application.
 Each handler must possess a valid New Jersey hunting license for the current year.
-For more information on obtaining a permit, go to: NJFishandWildlife.com/deer_trackingdog.htm.
-See also Dogs, Hunting and Training, General Hunting Regulations.
+For more information on obtaining a permit, go to: dep.nj.gov/njfw/hunting/certified-deer-tracking-dog-information/.
+See also Dogs, Hunting and Training section in General Hunting Regulations.

 Disabled Veteran Licenses, Stamps, & Permits